jaehughes/IDPDocs/docs/assesment.md

 ###Final Presentation & Competition

-The final presentation and competition will have the following format:
+The final presentation and competition will have the following format and order:

 * 10 minute presentation
 * Competition run (approximately 10 minutes)
-* 5-10 minutes Q&A.  Allows for reflections on how the robot performed
+* 5-10 minutes Q&A.  Allows for reflections on how the robot performed.

 The final presentation (maximum of 8 slides) should focus on the following:

-*Brief review of the overall design strategy
+* Brief review of the overall design strategy
 * Sub-team designs
 * Problems encountered during implementation
 * Changes to the original design and reasons for these